melonproject-archive/documentation/chapters/risk_engineering.md

     Adds the asset address as a member of the list.
 Can only be called by the contract owner, i.e. the fund manager.

-  - `function exists(address _asset) public view returns (bool)`
+  - `function isMember(address _asset) public view returns (bool)`

-    Checks whether an asset is a member of the list.
+    Verifies that an asset is a member of the list.

+  - `function getMembers() external view returns (address[])`

+    Returns an array of all list member asset addresses.

-  - `function freeze() external pre_cond(isOwner())`
+  - `function getMemberCount() external view returns (uint)`

-    Permanently freezes the list members.
+    Returns the current number of asset address list members.

+  - `function getAssetIndex(address _asset) public view returns (uint)`

+    Used by the policy as an auxiliary function to maintain the asset list pertaining to a removal from the list.

+  - `function removeFromWhitelist(address _asset) external pre_cond(isOwner())`

+    Removes the specified asset address from the list.
 Can only be called by the contract owner, i.e. the fund manager.

-  - `function isFrozen() public view returns (bool)`

-    Returns the `frozen` state of the list.

-  - `function getList() external view returns (address[])`

-    Returns an array of all listed asset addresses.

-  - `function getNumList() external view returns (uint)`

-    Returns the current number of assets specified on the list.

-  - `function getCap() external view returns (uint)`

-    Returns the set maximum number of assets for the fund's investment universe.
+This function is provided to give the ability to disallow a previously allowed asset, should the asset prove, ex post, unfit for investment by the fund due to technical, performance or other reasons.
+NOTE: An asset address cannot be added to this list, that is, the Melon Fund's investable universe cannot be expanded once defined.

 - Rationale: to restrict investment to a defined universe of tokens, provable to investors, regulators, et.al.

 ### Asset Blacklist
 - Provides the ability to create an exclusive list of tokens (addresses) which are not permitted to be held by the Melon Fund.
-Auxiliary functionality to set a maximum number of list members and to freeze the list is also provided.
+The asset list is defined at the time of policy contract construction.
+Asset addresses can, however be subsequently added to a blacklist by the contract owner.

 - Asset Blacklist is a pre-condition policy due to the fact that an asset's existence in the blacklist can be confirmed prior to any transaction and does not require post-transaction state comparison.